Job Search Rejection – How to Cope with Not Landing a Job Offer

 The next time you make a blunder in a job interview you can leave the interview with a bounce in your step.
 "That was wonderful practice!
 I nailed the strengths and weaknesses question.
 Need to work on the long-term career goal response, though."

 Analyze your performance after each interview.
 Consider making a template and revising it as new areas for performance improvement arise.
 Fill out the template after each interview.
-Review best practices in teacher interviews to get a teacher interview edge.

 Surround Yourself With Positive People

 Choose to spend time with people who support your job search.
 These are your peers, friends and family members who make you feel positive and confident about your job search.
 They always make sure you are out the door to a job interview with your shoes polished.
 Coping with rejection in your teacher search will be much easier if you have a positive support network.